-In this episode of our marriage podcast Something Like Marriage, we talk about why do men hide their feelings.
+Answering the question about why do men hide their feelings, and challenging this idea.
 We also relate how men and women are alike in not sharing their vulnerable feelings such as sadness, shame, guilt, and fear.
 Culture seems to have a role to play in what are acceptable emotions for a man to express.

 As children, we expressed a spectrum of feelings as emotional beings.
 When we were happy we screamed with delight, laughed, and jumped up and down.
 When we were sad we cried, had tantrums, and yelled.
 Somewhere along the way some of us learned certain emotions were okay to share such as anger or joy, and others were to be controlled.